Wondering if you’re getting the right monthly VA payment?

 Additional for A/A spouse $58.00 $78.00 $98.00 $117.00

-• A veteran with one child at a 30% disability rating will see a $13.83 increase, with their monthly payment rising from $565.59 in 2024 to $579.42 in 2025.
+• A veteran with one child at 30% will receive $579.42 in 2025 — up from $565.59 in 2024.

-• A veteran with a spouse, two parents, and one child at a 60% disability rating will receive an additional $44.16 per month, increasing their payment from $1,777.77 in 2024 to $1,821.93 in 2025.
+• A veteran rated 60% with a spouse, two parents, and one child will now receive $1,821.93, up from $1,777.77.

-• On the higher end, a 100% disabled veteran with a spouse, two parents, and one child will see their monthly compensation rise by $110.84, from $4,433.39 in 2024 to $4,544.23 in 2025.
+• A 100% disabled veteran with a spouse, two parents, and one child will now receive $4,544.23, up from $4,433.39.

-These adjustments help ensure that veterans and their families continue to receive the financial support they deserve.
+These annual adjustments help ensure veterans and their families keep pace with inflation.

-• Scheduled Deposit Dates: VA payments are typically deposited on the first business day of each month.
-If the first falls on a weekend or holiday, the deposit is made on the last business day before the first.
+VA disability compensation is paid monthly, typically on the first business day of each month.
+If the 1st falls on a weekend or holiday, payments are made the business day before.

-2025 VA Payment Schedule Table
+2025 VA Payment Schedule – Monthly Deposit Dates

 Month Payment Date Day of Week